YangHanlin/huffmanzip/README.md

 If you are using an IDE the building may be easier.
 Add the source files to create a project and select `Build` or similar actions.
 Find the built executable in the corresponding directory.

-> **Note**: If you are experiencing some strange problems while building, try only adding `huffmanzip.cpp` into your project.
+> **Note**: If you are experiencing some strange problems while building, try only adding `huffmanzip.cpp` into your project and force it to build again.
 This may be caused by the IDE not recognizing the `.ipp` files as headers, and due to the special structure of this program, only adding `huffmanzip.cpp` works as well.

 ## Contributing